 Conclusion

-In summary, a figure with 7 sides is called a heptagon, a polygon with unique properties and applications.
-Understanding the basics of heptagons, including their definitions, types, and mathematical significance, can open doors to creative and practical applications across various fields.
+To keep it short, a figure with 7 sides is called a heptagon, a polygon with unique properties and applications.
+So understanding the basics of heptagons, including their definitions, types, and mathematical significance, can open doors to creative and practical applications across various fields.
 While constructing a perfect regular heptagon is a challenge, modern tools and approximation methods make it accessible for designers, artists, and mathematicians alike.